Thomas F. O'Higgins: Military career

 O'Higgins supported the Anglo-Irish Treaty and enlisted in the National Army of the Irish Free State in 1922 during the Irish Civil War.
 There he was appointed captain in the medical corps, and subsequently became Medical Corps Deputy Commander and Director of Medical Services with the rank of colonel.

-The killing of his father and his brother
+Killing of his father and brother

 O'Higgins' younger brother Kevin O'Higgins was Minister of Justice when he was assassinated in 1927 in retaliation for confirming death sentences of captured Republicans during the Irish Civil War.

 On 11 February 1923, his father was killed by the Anti-Treaty IRA during a raid on his fathers' home.
 On 10 July 1927, his brother Kevin O'Higgins, the Minister for Justice, was assassinated by the IRA.
 During the Civil War, as Minister for Justice, Kevin had brought in severe measures to crack down on the IRA, including the introduction of the death penalty.
 Kevin confirmed the death sentences of 77 captured Republicans, including that of Rory O'Connor, who had been the best man at Kevin's wedding.
 The deaths of both Thomas Senior and Kevin were believed to have been in retaliation for those death sentences.